Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

-\paragraph{Payloads} We generate the payload pool utilizing the instruction set from the training of the Alpaca model~\cite{alpaca}.
-This set comprises a diverse range of human-generated instructions.
-For pre-processing, we filter out instructions/tasks answerable in fewer than $150$ characters, positing that such simple instances may not yield significant feedback during optimization.\\
+\paragraph{\textbf{Payload space}} \new{In contrast to previous works~\cite{liu2023prompt, ignore_previous_prompt}, which rely on a small pool of hand-chosen payloads (2 to 5), we employ a large and varied set of tasks to achieve payload universality.
+In particular, we rely on the instruction set from the training of the Alpaca model~\cite{alpaca}.
+This is a set of approximately 50,000 human-generated instructions that range from simple question answering to complex code generation tasks.
+As the sole pre-processing step, we filter out instructions/tasks answerable in fewer than 150 characters, positing that such simple instances may not yield significant feedback during optimization.}

-In Figure~\ref{fig:examplepromptsdata} in the Appendix, we report several examples of prompts generate through this method.